bsmith89/blog/content/Misc./instructor-survival.md

 The power of modern survival analysis is the ability to include results from subjects who have not yet experienced the event when data is collected.
-After all, studies rarely have the funding or patience to continue indefinitely. and excluding those data points entirely would mistakenly inflate rate estimates.
+After all, studies rarely have the funding or patience to continue indefinitely. and excluding those data points entirely would falsely inflate rate estimates.
 Instead, the absence of an event for an individual during the study is useful information that contributes to the precise estimation of rates.